 As with the current scheduling process, specific room requests are conveyed to departmental scheduling staff, who will enter the appropriate information into CourseAtlas.
 This information will be used to assign the appropriate classroom, depending on availability.

-As with the current scheduling process, in consultation with the respective departments, the Office of Scheduling and Space Management will schedule courses that teaching assistants and graduate assistants are teaching so they do not conflict with the graduate courses they are taking.
+As with the current scheduling process, in consultation with the respective departments, the Office of Academic Scheduling and Instructional Space will schedule courses that teaching assistants and graduate assistants are teaching so they do not conflict with the graduate courses they are taking.